reubenharry/haskell-docs/docs/docs/resources/resources.md

 ### Friendly libraries

-[pipes](https://hackage.haskell.org/package/pipes) is a useful library which has very friendly documentation including a [tutorial](https://hackage.haskell.org/package/pipes-4.3.16/docs/Pipes-Tutorial.html)
+[pipes](https://hackage.haskell.org/package/pipes) is a useful library for *streaming* which has very friendly documentation including a [tutorial](https://hackage.haskell.org/package/pipes-4.3.16/docs/Pipes-Tutorial.html).
+This is a good library to understand how to think functionally, and how to use monads practically.

+[foldl](https://hackage.haskell.org/package/foldl) is a beautifully documented library for writing folds (aka reduces) that are efficient and makes one pass over data.
+This is a good library to expand your understanding of `Functor` and `Applicative`, and to understand efficiency concerns in a functional language.

+[diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/) is a very well documented library for constructing 2D diagrams.

-[Gloss](https://hackage.haskell.org/package/gloss) is a simple library for building 2D animations and games.
+[Gloss](https://hackage.haskell.org/package/gloss) is a simple but easy to use library for building 2D animations and games.

 ### Compiler